rsoftworks/.github/profile/README.md

 </div>

-RSoftworks is a software development group based in Bucharest, Romania.
+RSoftworks is a software development community focused on creating free and open source applications for everyone.

-Optimal Implementation.
+Optimal Implementation